toros-dev/.github/profile/README.md

 * Time-series reconstruction from financial disclosures
 * Integration with modern data workflows (pandas, polars, dask)

+Surrounding toros is a set of source-specific acquisition libraries, beginning with **edgar-sec**, a client for the U.S. Securities and Exchange Commission (SEC) EDGAR API. edgar-sec handles retrieval, rate limiting, and parsing of SEC filings; toros handles what those filings become.
+Together they form an end-to-end path from raw ingestion to model-ready datasets, with the same pattern extensible to additional data sources.

 The broader development philosophy aligns with **research-grade software engineering**, combining principles from econometrics, machine learning, and systems design to produce tools suitable for both academic research and production-grade analytics.

-In parallel with toros, the team develops complementary infrastructure such as edgar-sec, which provides access to financial data from SEC EDGAR API.
-Together, these tools form a unified ecosystem for financial data integration, enabling end-to-end workflows from raw data ingestion to model-ready datasets.

 ---